 As careful as you may be, accidents can happen — especially in child care.
 If they do, you will definitely want to have a good insurance plan to ensure that you are covered.
 Depending on what plan you choose, in home daycare insurance can cover essential things like:

 When creating your budget, insurance may seem like an extra expense to cut down on, but it will be well worth the cost when compared to the alternative of going out of business.

-Depending on your location, it may be an option to run your home daycare with or without a license.
-Even still, it is in your best interest to license your home daycare.
+Depending on your location, it may be an option to run your home-based childcare center with or without a license.
+Even still, it is in your best interest to license your home daycare and understand licensing requirements.

 Just think of it from the parent’s point of view: Your child is the most precious thing in the world.
 Would you really be comfortable sending them to a random person’s house, or would you rather send them to a properly licensed child care center?

-A home daycare is not group babysitting.
+A home-based childcare center is not group babysitting.
 Ages zero through five are the most important years for a child’s cognitive development and a majority of what – and how – they learn will be with you.

 There are several learning philosophies to choose from, with the most common being: